Team

 Alex Zafiris is a writer based in New York.
 She has contributed to Bomb, Guernica, and The Paris Review Daily.
 Alex spearheaded, launched, and edits CCAM’s journal Maquette, an archive in motion of the creative projects and culture of CCAM.

-Fellows
+Research Fellows

 Ultra Space Research Fellow

-Harshita Nedunuri
+Chaitanya Harshita Nedunuri Kahn

 Harshita Nedunuri is a transdisciplinary designer and researcher based in NYC.
 Her creative practice is centered around applied speculative design and cyborg anthropology, with a specific interest in empathy and poetry as instruments of divining collective consciousness.
 Read more >>